There are two kinds of people: Those who think they can write, and those who think they can’t. And, very often, both are wrong.

 Text is the backbone of the Web, and it’s often the backbone of any content you watch or listen to, as well.
 That Born Friends video started with a story and a script.

-Words matters.
+Words matter.
 Your words (what you say) and style (how you say it) are your most cherished (and undervalued) assets.

 Yet, so often, they are overlooked.
 Think of it this way: If a visitor came to your website without its branding in place (logo, tagline, and so on), would he or she recognize it as yours?
 Are you telling your story there from your unique perspective, with a voice and style that’s clearly all you?